National Food Service London

 Join us if you are interested in any of them!

-We operate a hotline for anyone in the local area to self-refer to our service.
+While we no longer offer our own emergency food provision service, we continue to operate a hotline for anyone living in North East London who needs help accessing food and financial support services.
 We do not means-test.
 Everyone is welcome.
 We also offer an opt-in well-being support.
-Please call 0208 706 0970 if you or anyone you know is in need of food support.
+Please call 0208 194 2757 if you or anyone you know is in need of food support.

 This service is free or contribute-as-you-can for families and individuals, or service providers supporting people local to North Hackney.
 Members of our community contribute through time, energy, skills, art, social connections and donations of items, food and money.